Bahnhofstraße 18

 Regensburg

-You will pass part of the former wall of the Roman legionary camp Castra Regina from 179 AD.
+You will pass part of the former wall of the Roman legionary camp Castra Regina from 179 A.D.
 The course of this ancient fortification determines the angular layout of Regensburg's old town to this day.

-After crossing the Nibelungen Bridge, follow the Danube cycle path along the north bank of the Danube.
+After crossing the Nibelungen Bridge, you follow the Danube cycle path along the north bank of the Danube.

-Now drive below the castle on Maxstraße in the direction of Walhalla.
+Continue below the castle on Maxstraße in the direction of Walhalla.

-Note on opening hours:
+Note on opening times:

-May to September every 1st Sunday of the month from 2 to 5 p.m. or during exhibitions, events and by appointment.
+May to September every 1st Sunday of the month from 2 to 5 pm or during exhibitions, events and by appointment

 Wörther Str.
 5